Organic, dairy-free, refillable nut milk in returnable glass bottles, with no additives, or preservatives.

 My second delicious nut milk is peanut milk!!

 I wanted to make a flavourful milk that is creamy and delicious in coffee, and makes THE yummiest peanut hot chocolates.
 I love flavour in my coffees but would rather not add a tonne of synthetic, sugary syrup.
 My peanut milk is also a great addition to curries and sauces where you would usually require coconut milk.

-Refill peanut milk ingredients; organic peanuts (10%), cashews (3%), a pinch of salt, a few dates and water.
+Peanut & cashew milk ingredients - water, nuts (prepared using organic peanuts (10%), organic cashews (3%)), a pinch of salt, a few organic dates and water.